Division of Social Sciences

 391, 392.
 Russia and the Soviet Union

 Russian political, social, economic, and cultural developments from the founding of the first eastern Slavic state to the present.
 The first semester treats Kievan Rus, Muscovy, and the Imperial period from Peter the Great to Alexander II.
 The second semester deals with the final decades of the Russian autocracy, the revolutionary movement, World War I, the revolutions of 1917, the Civil War, and the history of the Soviet Union to the end of the Gorbachev era.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 A study of history as a discipline.
 Classroom lecture and discussion on fundamental aspects of research and synthesis plus the history of historical writing.
 With the help of an assigned advisor, each student prepares first a prospectus and then a preliminary chapter of the eventual senior thesis in history.
 Both papers are presented to the class for comment and review in workshop format.
 Enrollment is limited to history majors.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 This seminar examines interactions among native, European, and African peoples during the initial centuries of North American colonization.
 Situating the American colonies within a broader Atlantic World and offering a comparative approach, the course investigates processes of cultural conflict, exchange, adaptation, and transformation.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 This seminar employs new and classic novels to investigate diverse trends in modern Latin American history, focusing on the insight each text offers into the land’s people and institutions.
 Collectively, these volumes illuminate sweeping historical themes, harnessing personal stories to broad, impersonal forces and surveying a range of topics, from poverty and repression to adaptation and rebellion.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.